ebi-gene-expression-group/container-galaxy-sc-tertiary/supplementary_materials/sup_note_how_to_run.md

       ```
       helm install -f hsciap-20.01-helm-galaxy-v3-modified.yaml galaxy-gvl/galaxy
       ```
+    - Galaxy will be available at any of the k8s nodes public IPs, at port 30700.
+Go there, register with one of the set administrator emails and in the user preferences, generate an API key, to be used in the next step for loading tools.
   - Deploy the tools as per [instructions](https://github.com/ebi-gene-expression-group/container-galaxy-sc-tertiary/blob/develop/supplementary_materials/sup_note_direct_tools_install.md).
-  As an example of the above, these instructions allow to deploy the setup in AWS.
+  As an example of the above, [these instructions](https://github.com/ebi-gene-expression-group/galaxy-kubernetes/tree/develop/deployment-guides/AWS-EKS-EFS) allow to deploy the setup in AWS.